 Terra has always been an avid reader and writer.
 After getting degrees in English Literature, working at The Daily Yomiuri newspaper in Japan, and working for publishers in New York City, she moved back to central Illinois.
 Soon she started writing the weekly Food & Farm Notes, and then published her James Beard nominated book, The Seasons on Henry’s Farm.
 She continues to write about food, farm, and related issues — click on over for a sampling.

 Henry and Hiroko's daughter has been writing for most of her life.
 She began contributing to the weekly Food & Farm Notes when she was in junior high, and collected some of her farm writings from the summer before she went to college in a chapbook, “The Happiness of Dirt” (2011).
 Her second chapbook, “Memory of a Girl” (2016), was part of her B.A. in creative writing from Northwestern University.
-She is currently pursuing an MFA at the University of Michigan Helen Zell Writers’ Program.
+She completed her MFA at the University of Michigan Helen Zell Writers’ Program, and is currently engaged in various writing and farming projects.

 As a contributor to the weekly Food & Farm Notes, Teresa has written about everything from the dastardly spotted wing drosophila, to capturing a swarm of honey bees, to all the different ways you can enjoy aronia berries, and the 70-some other fruits she grows.
 When she's not farming or writing, you will find her making beautiful quilts.